-- National Institute for Health and Care Excellence – guideline on shared decision making and support tools standards framework to help clinicians improve conversations with patients and carers and the use of aids and tools to help people understand and fully engage with shared decision making.
+- NICE guideline on SDM and support tools standards framework will help clinicians improve conversations with patients and carers and the use of aids and tools to help people understand and fully engage with shared decision making.
 Keele University has developed a learning resource to help staff to implement the recommendations.

-- Shared decision making Q-9 / shared decision making-Q-DOC: a nine item questionnaire completed by the individual and health care professional following a consultation.
+– SDM Q-9 / SDM-Q-DOC: A nine item questionnaire completed by the individual and health care professional following a consultation.

 - Systematic review: improving communication between clinicians and patients in the NHS.